1 tsp black peppercorns

 Use a mortar and pestle to grind the peppercorns to a medium-fine powder.
 Mix the pepper with the salt.

 To prepare the chicken, pat it dry inside and out with paper towel.
 Fill the cavity with the lime wedges.
 Truss the legs by tying the hind legs together with string.
 Rub the pepper salt mixture all over the chicken.
 Place into an oven-proof frying pan or a roasting tin that fits the chicken snugly.
-Place in the oven and roast for an hour and twenty minutes (20 minutes per 500g/1 lb) or until the juices run clear when you pierce through one of the leg joints.
+Place in the oven and roast for 1 hour 20 minutes (20 minutes per 500g/1 lb) or until the juices run clear when you pierce through one of the leg joints.

 For the Thai-style spicy dipping sauce, place the ingredients bowl and stir until well combined.